 - Hang air plants from the ceiling in hollow holders that put emphasis on the plant itself.
 Check out this metal geometric-shaped holder from Walmart.

 - Try the new statue trend.
 There are so many unique, stylish statues that you can place on tables and adorn with air plants.
-This option places the air plant on top of a statue’s head to create the illusion of hair.
+This whimsical option is flexible so you can adjust their position as you want.

 Photo via Mom4Real

 Caring for air plants is relatively easy, so long as you give them a proper environment and water and dry them accordingly.
 If you take care of them the right way, they can live for several years and even grow pups, which are offshoots of the plant that can be cut off and live on their own.

 Follow these tips to ensure your air plants thrive at your home.

 Air plants are tropical plants, so they thrive in warm, balmy weather.
 While summers prove easy, the cooler months can be more challenging.
 That's why it’s important to protect your plants from temperatures colder than 45 degrees and dry environments.

 If you live in a dry climate, or when indoor heaters are on, pay more attention to your air plants by watering them at least once a week.
 You may even want to mist your plant daily if you notice signs of the leaves drying.